KmolYuan/python-solvespace/README.md

 Use for academic research and learning.

+There hasn't any Solvespace main program but Makefile in the `exposed` folder.

 Feature for CDemo and Python interface can see [Here](http://project.mde.tw/blog/40323230ji-lu-slvszi-liao-ku-han-shi.html) in Chinese.

+And there are some code and Solvespace drawing in OS (Windows and Ubuntu) folder.

 My using tools
 =================